nuitrcs/topic-modeling-workshop/README.md

 # topic-modeling-workshop
 ## Materials for Topic Modeling Workshop at Northwestern University.

+### Where is this repository located?

+This repository is located at [https://github.com/nuitrcs/topic-modeling-workshop](https://github.com/nuitrcs/topic-modeling-workshop).

+### Files in this repository

 The following files are included in the workshop materials.

 <pre>